pranitashakya/DataAnalysis_Projects/Project 8 - Story Telling with Data/README.md

 # Market Research to open a small robot-run cafe in LA area
 ## Project description
-You’ve decided to open a small robot-run cafe in Los Angeles.
-The project is promising but expensive, so you and your partners decide to try to attract investors.
+We’ve decided to open a small robot-run cafe in Los Angeles.
+The project is promising but expensive, so we (and our partners) have decided to try to attract investors.
 They’re interested in the current market conditions—will you be able to maintain your success when the novelty of robot waiters wears off?
-You’re an analytics guru, so your partners have asked you to prepare some market research.
-You have open-source data on restaurants in LA.
+As an analytics guru, our partners have asked to prepare some market research.
+We have open-source data on restaurants in LA.

-## Instructions for completing the project
+## Table of contents
+- 1. Data Description
+- 2. Technology Used
+- 3. Steps to follow
+- 4. Goal

+## 1. Data Description
+- rest_data table:
+ - object_name — establishment name
+ - chain — chain establishment (TRUE/FALSE)
+ - object_type — establishment type
+ - address — address
+ - number — number of seats

+## 2. Technology Used
+Python
+Jupyter Notebook
+Pandas
+Numpy
+Matplotlib
+Seaborn
+Plotly

+## 3. Steps to follow
-### Step 1.
+#### Step 1.
 Download the data and prepare it for analysis
 Download the data on restaurants in LA.
 Make sure that the data type for each column is correct and that there are no missing values or duplicates.
 Process them if necessary.
 File path: /datasets/rest_data_us.csv.
 Download dataset
-### Step 2.
+#### Step 2.
 Data analysis
  - Investigate the proportions of the various types of establishments.
 Plot a graph.
  - Investigate the proportions of chain and nonchain establishments.
 Plot a graph.
  - Which type of establishment is typically a chain?
  - What characterizes chains: many establishments with a small number of seats or a few establishments with a lot of seats?
  - Determine the average number of seats for each type of restaurant.
 On average, which type of restaurant has the greatest number of seats?
 Plot graphs.
  - Put the data on street names from the address column in a separate column.
- - Plot a graph of the top ten streets by number of restaurants.
+ - Plot a graph of the top ten streets by the number of restaurants.
  - Find the number of streets that only have one restaurant.
  - For streets with a lot of restaurants, look at the distribution of the number of seats.
 What trends can you see?

- Draw an overall conclusion and provide recommendations on restaurant type and number of seats.
+ Draw an overall conclusion and provide recommendations on restaurant type and the number of seats.
 Comment on the possibility of developing a chain.
-### Step 3.
+#### Step 3.
 Preparing a presentation
 Make a presentation of your research to share with investors.
 You can use any tool you’d like to create it, but you must convert your presentation to PDF format for assessment.
 Include a link to the presentation in a markdown cell in the following format:
 Presentation: <link to cloud storage>
-## Data Description
+## 4. Goal
- - rest_data table:
- - object_name — establishment name
- - chain — chain establishment (TRUE/FALSE)
- - object_type — establishment type
- - address — address
- - number — number of seats

-## Here’s what project reviewers look for when assessing your project:
- - How you prepare the data for analysis
- - What types of graphs you plot
- - Whether you choose the correct types of graphs for the data
- - Whether you use the seaborn library to work with graphs
- - How you interpret the resulting graphs
- - How you calculate and interpret each parameter
- - Whether you prepare a structured presentation Whether you stick to the principles given in this course for creating presentations
- - How you convey the key message of your presentation
- - Whether you follow the project structure and keep the code tidy
- - The conclusions you come to
- - Whether you leave comments at each step

- - Calculate the 95th and 99th percentiles for the number of orders per user.
-Define the point at which a data point becomes an anomaly.
-- Plot a scatter chart of order prices.
-Make conclusions and conjectures.
-- Calculate the 95th and 99th percentiles of order prices.
-Define the point at which a data point becomes an anomaly.
-- Find the statistical significance of the difference in conversion between the groups using the raw data.
-Make conclusions and conjectures.
-- Find the statistical significance of the difference in average order size between the groups using the raw data.
-Make conclusions and conjectures.
- - Find the statistical significance of the difference in conversion between the groups using the filtered data.
-Make conclusions and conjectures.
-- Find the statistical significance of the difference in average order size between the groups using the filtered data.
-Make conclusions and conjectures.
- - Make a decision based on the test results.
-The possible decisions are:
-  -- Stop the test, consider one of the groups the leader.
-  -- Stop the test, conclude that there is no difference between the groups.
- -- Continue the test.

-## Here’s what project reviewers look for when assessing your project:
- - How you prepare the data for analysis
- - How you prioritize hypotheses
- - How you interpret the resulting graphs
- - How you calculate statistical significance
- - What conclusions you draw based on the A/B test results
- - Whether you follow the project structure and keep the code tidy
- - The conclusions you make
- - Whether you leave comments at each step
+- utilize open-source data on restaurants in LA
+- analyze on food establishments to recommend on restaurant type and the number of seats and the possibility of developing a chain